augustine0890/backend-blockchain-roadmap/web3/bc/blockchain-basics.md

 # Basic Blockchain
+- Decentralization means the network operates on a user-to-user (or peer-to-peer) basics.
+- Permissioned or Consortium Blockchain has the benefits of a public blockchain with allowing only users with “permission” to collaborate and transact.
 ## Bitcoin
 - Blockchain is about enabling peer-to-peer transactions in a decentralized network
 - Validation, Verification, Immutable Recording, and Consensus lead to Trust and Security.